jluo1996/MonsterHunterRise_Utilities/README.md

 ## Version

-Current version: 2.x.x.x (MHR Overlay v2.7.3)
+Current version: 2.x.x.x - A comprehensive mod manager supporting 15+ popular Monster Hunter Rise mods

+## Build & Distribution

+This project uses GitHub Actions for automated builds and releases:
+- **One-File Build**: Creates a single executable file for easy distribution
+- **One-Directory Build**: Creates an executable with extracted files for modular access
+- Automated version numbering based on build runs

 ## Credits

+- Built with PyQt6 for the GUI framework
-- Built using REFramework
+- Built using REFramework for mod support
-- Special thanks to the Monster Hunter Rise modding community
+- Special thanks to the Monster Hunter Rise modding community and all mod creators
-- PyQt6 for the GUI framework
+- GitHub Actions for automated building and releases